ehowardtillit/ehowardtillit/working_with_me.md

 * Please try your best to set an agenda
 * Keep to the time.
 This is something that I really dislike when meetings go over the time and the people involved don't at least ask if the person can stay.
 * I try to keep meetings short.
 I usually have a 30 min limit.
 I rarely conduct more that 1 hour meetings.
+* Please do see if there are no collision at the moment of setting a time slot.
+If there are collions I will most likely cancel yours.
+* Please don't schedule back to back meetings.
+I need at least 15 minutes between meetings.
+If your meeting is so urgent that it needs to be back to back, jsut come and see me or call me.
 * I like havin meeings outside of the office, be it for 1:1's or quick alignement chats.

 ## Day to day management